kutaslab/fitgrid/docs/source/contributing.rst

 Contributors should begin by opening a new `fitgrid Issue
 <https://github.com/kutaslab/fitgrid/issues>`_ to discuss and plan the
 approach.
-This example illustrates how to set up and develop new work that begins with a working branch in the source repository called `kutaslab/fitgrid/new-feature`.
+The following illustrates how to set up and develop new work that begins with a working branch in the source repository called `kutaslab/fitgrid/new-feature`.
 It assumes the ``git``, ``conda``, and ``mamba`` executables are already installed on the local computer and